 A.O.
 Smith Signature 50-gallon Tall

 We consider the A. O. Smith Signature 50-gallon tall model our best gas water heater.
 It works very well for households with 5 or more people and puts out 50,000 BTUs.
-It delivers an astounding 89 gallons of hot water in the first hour and features an electronic gas valve for precise temperature control.
+It delivers an astounding 81 gallons (or more) of hot water in the first hour.
+It also features an electronic gas valve for precise temperature control.
 The control also works without the need for an external power source.

 While not a smart water heater, the AO Smith Signature 50-gallon model gives you a small LED status indicator for diagnostics reporting.
 A push-button ignition simplifies the initial startup process.
 We especially like the ceramic fused tank shield that reduces corrosion as well as the self-cleaning dip tube that reduces sediment build-up.